- HOME

 Systematically Securing, Developing, and Promoting Core Staff Outside Japan at Group Companies

 Toray Group regards the development of core staff at its group companies outside Japan as one of its priority management objectives.
 The Group makes active efforts to promote employees locally hired at these companies (national staff) to executive management positions, as well as to key posts and management positions at Toray Industries' head office.
-In fiscal 2021, a total of eight core staff outside Japan help manage Toray Group, with two serving as vice presidents of Toray Industries and six serving as director (riji), a position that is equivalent in scope and level of responsibility to senior management.
+In fiscal 2023, a total of seven core staff outside Japan help manage Toray Group, with two serving as vice presidents of Toray Industries and five serving as director (riji), a position that is equivalent in scope and level of responsibility to senior management.

 In terms of human resource development and promotions, Toray Group has been working on a succession plan and personnel development plan based on a medium- and long-term perspective and drawing up its Medium-Term Human Resources Plan with the goal of implementing systematic personnel assignments to ensure that core staff can tackle important business issues.
 The Group implements human resources strategies designed to support business strategies by verifying the availability of successor candidates for core positions and developing individualized development plans for future management candidates, including for core staff outside Japan.
 In addition, the Group is systematically fostering human resources by offering career development opportunities such as domestic and international job rotations.